 People were being overcharged, given poor advice and pushed into products that actually harmed their ability to reach their goals.

-It was clear to me that the problem stemmed from financial advisers, including those at the big 4 banks and AMP, being incentivised to push people into certain products rather than give good advice.
+It was clear that the problem stemmed from financial advisers, including those at the big four banks, AMP, and Dixon being incentivised to push people into certain products rather than give good advice.

 To me this broke their fiduciary duty to their clients.
 The term ‘adviser’ was clearly mis-selling their practical job, which was better described as ‘product sales’.